opensearch-project/documentation-website/_install-and-configure/upgrade-opensearch/appendix/rolling-upgrade-lab.md

 	   vm.max_map_count=262144
 	   ```
 	   {% include copy.html %}
 	1. Save and quit.
-If you use the `vi` or `vim` text editor, you save and quit by switching to command mode, and entering `:wq!` or `ZZ`.
+If you use the `vi` or `vim` text editors, you save and quit by switching to command mode, and entering `:wq!` or `ZZ`.
 	1. Apply the configuration change:
 	   ```bash
 	   sudo sysctl -p